IBM/ibm-spectrum-scale-install-infra/README.md

 - [GPFS Call Home](roles/callhome)
 - [GPFS File Audit Logging](roles/scale_fileauditlogging)

 Note that [Core GPFS](roles/core) is the only mandatory role, all other roles are optional.
-Each of the optional roles requires additional configuration options.
+Each of the optional roles requires additional configuration variables.
 Browse the examples in the [samples/](samples/) directory to learn how to:

 - Configure Graphical User Interface (GUI) (see [samples/playbook_gui.yml](samples/playbook_gui.yml))
 - Configure Protocol Services (SMB & NFS) (see [samples/playbook_ces.yml](samples/playbook_ces.yml))